vincentlan15/String-Regex-Manipuplation/chapter2.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:5723a6e978
 ## Find repeated sequence

 What if you are not only looking for repeated letters, but repeated sequence?
-For instance instead of looking for C, CC, CCC... you want to look for CG, CGCG, CGCGCG...
+For instance instead of looking for "C", "CC", "CCC"... you want to look for "CG", "CGCG", "CGCGCG"...
 You can group several letters together in `()`, and then search them as a unit.
 When you use `*` or `+`, Python searches for repetitions of the whole unit.
-Now, use this method to search for repetitions of `AT` using both `+` and `*`.
+Now, use this method to search for repetitions of "AT" using both `+` and `*`.

 *** =instructions
 - Search for "AT" in `seq` using `+`.